The Thirsty Crow: A Moral Story (in English) With Pictures

 Short Moral Stories in English for Children

 Most children love being told stories.
-Short stories, like this thirsty crow story, are both easy to tell and to listen to.
+Short stories, like this thirsty crow story (also sometimes called the story of the clever crow,) are both easy to tell and to listen to.
 These are ideal for children, especially for preschoolers and toddlers since their attention spans are often rather short.
 And when children start reading stories on their own, short stories may be easier to start with, particularly stories with lots of pictures.

 There are a wide variety of short stories for kids available in English, including collections of fairy tales, Aesop's fables, Panchatantra tales, Jataka tales, tales from the Arabian nights, and so forth.
 The story of the thirsty crow is one of these.